Donald Trump to comment on Evander Holyfield vs. Vitor Belfort | ExBulletin

 Donald Trump to comment on Evander Holyfield vs. Vitor Belfort

-This Saturday, Holyfield comes in late to replace Oscar De La Hoya as the Golden Boy recovers from COVID-19.
-Belfort is a former UFC champion, but this will be his first time in the boxing ring as he takes on the former heavyweight champion.

-Also on the bill, Tito Ortiz clashes with Anderson Silva, David Haye clashes with his good friend Joe Fournier, and Jono Carroll clashes with Andy Vences.
-Trump, speaking to Triller, the organizers of the shows, is excited to be a part of the action.
+In a surprise announcement made Tuesday, a press release confirmed that Trump, the 45th President of the United States, is involved in the pay-per-view on FiteTV from the Seminole Hard Rock Casino & Resort in Hollywood, Florida.

+According to Triller Fight Club, the promoter, Trump will host and comment on the boxing event, which will see boxing legend Holyfield come out of retirement to compete for the first time since 2011, when he takes on the former champion.
+UFC Vitor Belfort in eight rounds. boxing match.
+Holyfield stepped in when Oscar De La Hoya stepped down due to a positive COVID-19 test.

-I love great fighters and great fights, Trump said.
+I love great fighters and great fights, Trump said in the statement.
 I can’t wait to see both this Saturday night and share my thoughts at ringside.
 You won’t want to miss this special event.

+The Triller Fight Club pay-per-view starts at 7 p.m.
+ET and is priced at $ 49.99.
+UFC Hall of Fame member Tito Ortiz will face former UFC middleweight champion Anderson Silva in the main co-event.

+Trump has long had a connection to combat sports since hosting the first UFC events at his casinos in Atlantic City, NJ.
+During his presidency, Trump’s crossbreeding with the UFC brand and company president Dana White was undeniable.
+White has given his unmistakable support to Trump’s push for a second term, which has failed.

 Sources

-Note: Editor’s Note: This article originally appeared on MMAJunkie.com.